 Some manufacturers are building drivers with a center-to-center distance of about 3/4 of an inch, greatly extending the frequency range they will control.
 All are coupling arrays with digital signal processors, enabling us to fine-tune the array’s dispersion pattern and produce very consistent sound.
-The result is a line array designed for smaller venues capable of producing very high-quality sound that’s consistent throughout the seating areas.
+The result is a line array designed for smaller venues capable of producing a very high-quality sound that’s consistent throughout the seating areas.

 Given the physics involved and the limits of modern manufacturing, arrays are appropriate only in relatively wide venues with high ceilings.

-At minimum, you need a ceiling higher than about 12’, so there is space to put a 6’ or taller array above a stage and still have sound-deadening benefits below.
+At a minimum, you need a ceiling higher than about 12’, so there is space to put a 6’ or taller array above a stage and still have sound-deadening benefits below.
 Generally speaking, you want an array that’s 9’ or taller and a ceiling closer to 30’.

-In narrow rooms, it can be difficult or impossible to keep the sound from reverberating off side walls.
+In narrow rooms, it can be difficult or impossible to keep the sound from reverberating off sidewalls.

 Most often it’s better to go with an alternative speaker system design when either of these conditions is true.

-One more caution: any array can sound terrible if it’s not designed and placed properly for your venue.
+One more caution: an array can sound terrible if it’s not designed and placed properly for your venue.
 This is a highly technical product that requires a great deal of experience and expertise from the installer.